“GPSI: Celebrating 44 Years of Leadership Lived, 1974 -2018”

 “GPSI: Celebrating 43 Years of Leadership Lived, 1974 -2017”

 Obtaining a GPSI internship is a competitive process.
 If you are selected to be a GPSI intern by a participating agency, you will have the opportunity for a long-term (up to 21 months) internship with outstanding benefits.

-At this time, GPSI applications are being accepted for fall 2017 late round internships which will begin in October or November, 2017.
-The deadline for GPSI file completion to be eligible for late round interviews that will be conducted in mid September is August 31, 2017.
-However, the application must be submitted by August 25.
+At this time, GPSI applications are being accepted for First round internships which will begin August 16th, 2018.
+The deadline for GPSI file completion to be eligible for first round interviews that will be conducted in mid April is March 15, 2018.
+However, the application must be submitted by March 9th, 2018.

 Please be aware that selection for a GPSI internship is through a very competitive process.
 Applying to the GPSI program does not guarantee an interview nor does obtaining an interview guarantee an internship.